-What to expect: EMDR Therapy
+What to Expect: EMDR Therapy

 Embarking on a therapeutic journey can be both exciting and daunting (I know my own journey was this way).
 When it comes to Eye Movement Desensitization and Reprocessing (EMDR) therapy, understanding what to expect before starting this powerful approach is of utmost importance.
 EMDR therapy has gained recognition as an effective approach for addressing trauma, anxiety, phobias, and other distressing experiences.